MacLaurinGroup/mgsql/README.md

 # mgsql

-A simple set of SQL utilities for managing and building SQL statements for both Postgresql and MySQL, trying to normalize as much of the differences as possible.
+A simple set of SQL utilities for managing and building SQL statements for both Postgresql, trying to normalize as much of the differences as possible.